In this section, you can find information about university programs.

-You can find programs, such as Biology, Psychology, Chemistry, Physics, Kinesiology, Health Sciences, Nursing and Environmental Studies, in many Faculties of Science.
-These programs usually offer hands-on learning opportunities in labs, and many require math, science and English high school courses for admission.
+You can find programs, such as Biology, Psychology, Chemistry, Physics, Kinesiology, Health Sciences, Nursing and Environmental Studies in many faculties of science.
+These programs usually offer hands-on learning opportunities in labs.
+Many require math, science and English high school courses for admission.

 Faculty of Arts

-You can find programs, such as History, English, Political Science, Fine Art, Global Studies, Religion, Languages and Journalism, in many Faculties of Arts.
-These programs usually involve plenty of essay assignments to build your writing and communication skills, and many require English high school courses for admission.
+You can find programs, such as History, English, Political Science, Fine Art, Global Studies, Religion, Languages and Journalism in many faculties of arts.
+These programs usually involve plenty of essay assignments to build your writing and communication skills.
+Many require English high school courses for admission.

 Faculty of Business Administration

 Business programs include Entrepreneurship, Management, Marketing, Finance, Accounting and Economics.
-These programs usually offer opportunities for group work and classroom presentations, and many require math and English high school courses for admission.
+These programs usually offer opportunities for group work and classroom presentations.
+Many require math and English high school courses for admission.

 Faculty of Music

-Faculties of Music offer music programs that may allow you to focus on Conducting, Performance, History or Theory.
+Faculties of music offer music programs that may allow you to focus on Conducting, Performance, History or Theory.
 These programs usually include performance time on campus and tutoring with professors.
-Many require English high school courses and one instrument to be performed at an audition for admission.
+Many require English high school courses and 1 instrument to be performed at an audition for admission.